morgana-x/Danganronpa-Script-Dumps/README.md

 # Danganronpa-Script-Dumps

-Files containing .lin files from the US/English PC ports of Danganronpa 1 and 2, using a personal forked version of [Danganronpa Tools](https://github.com/vn-tools/danganronpa-tools)
+Files containing dumped .lin file contents from the US/English PC ports of Danganronpa 1 and 2,

+A personal forked version of [Danganronpa Tools](https://github.com/vn-tools/danganronpa-tools) was used to dump these.

 [Personal fork of Danganronpa Tools](https://github.com/morgana-x/danganronpa-tools) used in these dumps